How do you spend 2 days in Rotorua, New Zealand?

 The names of the various pools are fun, such as Devil’s Home, Artist’s Palette, Oyster Pool, Champagne Pool, and the Devil’s Bath.

-If you want to see large mud pools that are outside Wai-O-Tapu Thermal Wonderland, then look for a sign, “Mud Pool” along Waiotapu Loop Road.
+It’s not crowded so you can have this area all for yourself.
 It’s fun to hear the mud pools spurt mud into the air with a “bloop bloop” sound.
-Free to access.

 Rainbow Mountain Scenic Reserve Hike